 More Fennel Recipes

 If you enjoy this delicious salad, check out some of my other favorite ways to use fennel.
 I think you’ll like the Beet and Fennel Salad with Citrus Dressing, Warm Fennel Salad with Grapes and Feta, Coconut Cod with Fennel and Spinach, and Shaved Carrot and Fennel Salad.
-You may also enjoy the Black Lentil Salad with Kale and Pomegranate.
+You may also enjoy the Greek Lentil Salad and Black Lentil Salad with Kale and Pomegranate.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.